 LA GASTRO (C/DEL BARCO, 7)

 Last but not least, I recommend this restaurant for its originality.
 If you still want to experiment with something new after trying croquettes in the previously mentioned places, then this is the perfect place for you.
 Here you can find croquettes of all forms: pisto (similar to ratatouille) with egg and ham, or with mushrooms and caramelized tomato, of cuttle fish and alioli…in other words, the tapas is to die for!!
-The best thing is that it is only 9 minutes walk from the school!croquetas - culture - food - free time - spanish food - tapas - Tourism - typical - what to do
+The best thing is that it is only 9 minutes walk from the school!culture - food - free time - spanish food - tourism - what to do